When should you apply for benefits? Consider a few factors first.

 Consider what you know (and don’t know).
 You know how much retirement money you have; you may have a clear projection of retirement income from other potential sources.
 Other factors aren’t as foreseeable.
 You don’t know exactly how long you will live, so you can’t predict your lifetime Social Security payout.
 You may even end up returning to work again.

 When are you eligible to receive full benefits?
-The answer may be found online at http://www.socialsecurity.gov/retirement/retirement.htm.
+The answer may be found online at socialsecurity.gov/retire2/agereduction.htm

-How much smaller will your check be if you apply at 62?
+How much smaller will your check be if you start receiving benefits at 62?
 The answer varies.
-As an example, let’s take someone born in 1953.
-For this baby boomer, the full retirement age is 66.
-If that baby boomer decides to retire in 2015 at 62, his/her monthly Social Security benefit will be reduced 25%.
-That boomer’s spouse would see a 30% reduction in monthly benefits.1
+As an example, let’s take someone born in 1955.
+For this baby boomer, the full retirement age is 66 years and 2 months.
+If that boomer decides to retire in 2017 at 62, his or her monthly Social Security benefit will be reduced about 26%.
+That boomer’s spouse would see a 30% reduction in monthly benefits.1,2

-Should that boomer elect to work past full retirement age, his/her benefit checks will increase by 8.0% for every additional full year spent in the workforce.
-(To be precise, his/her benefits will increase by .67% for every month worked past full retirement age.)
-So it really may pay to work longer.2
+Should that boomer elect to work past full retirement age, his or her benefit checks will increase by 8.0% for every additional full year spent in the workforce.
+So, it really may pay to work longer.2

-How does the SSA define “income”?
+How does the Social Security Administration define “income”?
 If you work for yourself, the SSA considers your net earnings from self-employment to be your income.
-If you work for an employer, your wages equal your earned income.4
+If you work for an employer, your wages equal your earned income.3

-Please note that the SSA does not count investment earnings, interest, pensions, annuities and capital gains toward the current $15,720 earnings limit.4
+Please note that the SSA does not count investment earnings, interest, pensions, annuity income, and government or military retirement benefits toward the current $16,920 earnings limit.3

-If you are self-employed, eligible to receive benefits and under full retirement age for the entire year, the SSA generally considers you “retired” if you work less than 15 hours a month at your business.5
+For example, if you are eligible to receive Social Security benefits in 2017, yet remain under full retirement age for the whole year, the SSA will consider you “retired” if a) you work 45 hours or less per month at your business or work between 15-45 hours a month at a business in a highly skilled occupation, b) your monthly earnings from such self-employment are $1,410 or less.4

-Here’s the upside of all that: if you meet the tests mentioned in the preceding paragraph, you are eligible to receive a full Social Security check for any whole month of a year in which you are “retired” under these definitions.
-You can receive that check no matter what your earnings total for all of that year.5
+Here’s the upside of all that: if you meet the two tests mentioned in the preceding paragraph, you are eligible to receive a full Social Security payment for any whole month of 2017 in which you are “retired” under these definitions.
+You can receive that monthly payment no matter what your earnings total for 2017.4

 Learn more at socialsecurity.gov.
-The SSA website is packed with information and is quite user-friendly.
-One last little reminder: if you don’t sign up for Social Security at full retirement age, make sure that you at least sign up for Medicare at age 65.
+The SSA website is information packed and user friendly.
+One last, little reminder: if you don’t sign up for Social Security at your full retirement age, make sure that you at least sign up for Medicare at age 65.

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note – investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.